OpenTracksApp/OpenTracks/README_TESTED_SENSORS.md

 ### Speed

 * Garmin Speed Sensor 2
+  * Has updatable firmware that requires an account for garmin.com
-  This sensor reports speed data as cadence.
+  * This sensor reports speed data as cadence.
+    A workaround is in place.
+  * This sensor sometimes counts backwards (unknown software version).
     A workaround is in place.

 * Wahoo Speed (Model: WFRPMSPD)